nulib/metadata_documentation/README.md

 [NUSearch](https://www.library.northwestern.edu/) - Our Primo-based discovery layer which also has metadata added from these additional systems.

-!!!
-Note Only publically or institutionally available materials appear in NUSearch
+**Note**: Only publically or institutionally available materials appear in NUSearch

 - Alma - MARC-based intergrated library system